 A photo ID with date of birth and cash or credit card to pay balance due.

 Dress in comfortable, weather-appropriate clothing.
 We’ll provide a jumpsuit or jump pants, goggles, and soft leather hat.
 Wear shoes that will not fall off and don’t have hooks.
 (No hiking boots, flip flops, or sandals.)
 You will have to jump with empty pockets and minimum (or better yet, no) jewelry.
 If you wish to change, we have spacious bathrooms available for your convenience.

 You’ll check in at the Student Manifest window in the Hangar where you show your photo ID, fill out the required paper work, pay for your jump (cash or credit card only), and meet your instructor.

-Arrive early and plan to spend up to six hours on site.
+Arrive at the time of your booking and plan to spend four to six hours on site.
 Typically, you will jump anywhere from two to four hours after arrival.
 Timing depends on the weather and the size of your group.
 Friends and family who are invited to watch should be prepared to wait.
 They can relax at picnic tables within the hangar and watch jumps from bleachers next to the dive zone.

 We will supply goggles that can go over glasses and contacts.